 Seeding DApp market with application mining

 Blockchain applications are a new paradigm for both application developers and application users.
-New paradigms in any market, think solar power or electric vehicles, need private and private coalitions to grow.
+New paradigms in any market, think solar power or electric vehicles, need public and private coalitions to grow.
 The centralized hosting and services known as cloud computing were once new paradigms.
 It was the investment of billions in funds and incentives from governments and private companies that grew the cloud computing market.

 App Mining Eligibility Requirements